sonnonet/RaspberryPi/README.md

 - [ ] wlan setting file dir (you'll add about how to setting)
 - [x] Usb Mount
 - [ ] get-pip (for stalk install test)
+- [ ] httplib can't install but i can install httplib2

 # How to use GPIO Pin (wiringPi)